 Encouraging regular school attendance is one of the most important ways you can prepare your child for success in school.
 Case studies have shown that lower attendance is likely to lead lower levels of attainment.

 The target attendance figure for all students is a minimum of 96% attendance.
 96-100% is the ‘Excellent Attendance’ group.

 We wish to work in partnership with parents and carers and so are seeking your full support in ensuring that your child attends school every day and on time.
 We are always pleased to work together with parents and carers in resolving any difficulties as we are committed to improving attendance levels at school.

 We offer a large range of rewards for students who have good attendance.

-You and your child can see their attendance percentage by checking www.go4schools.com
+You and your child can see their attendance percentage by checking on Bromcom.

 Please ensure your child comes to school every day, on time, equipped and ready to learn.
-Students should be in registration by 8.30am.
-Students arriving after 8.45am must sign in at reception.
+Students should be at morning welcome by 8.30am.
+Students arriving after this time must sign in at reception.

 Key Points for Information

 - Students should attend school for 187 days per year.